 The Knowledgeable Knitter is a fantastic reference book for any questions you might have.
 So many patterns assume that the knitter has a certain knowledge that many might not.
 This book explains and answers so many techniques of knitting.

-A Yarn Winder and Yarn Swifts easily take skeins of yarn and transform them into much more manageable balls of yarn.
-If there aren’t always an extra pair of hands around, then this is a perfect knitter’s gift.
+A Yarn Swift easily takes skeins of yarn and transforms them into much more manageable balls of yarn.
+If there isn’t always an extra pair of hands around, this is a perfect knitter’s gift.

 This Knit Picks Knitting Chart Keeper is a wonderful gift for a knitter.
-Not only does it keep your chart free from damage and convenient to access, but the magnets helped you keep track of where you are and of pattern changes.
-It is one of those handy gifts that someone might not buy for themselves, but will wonder how they ever survived without!
+Not only does it keep your chart free from damage and convenient to access, but the magnets also help you track where you are and pattern changes.
+It is one of those handy gifts that someone might not buy for themselves but will wonder how they ever survived without!
 I know I did!

-Of course, I must add my little zippered pouch!
-It comes in two sizes, but I like the small at 8″ x 4.7″.
-It’s the perfect size for small scissors, measuring tape, needle protectors, stitch markers, crochet hook, darning needles, post-it notes, a pen, and the other little accouterments that I like to keep handy.
+Of course, I must add my little zippered pouches!
+They come in two sizes, but I like the small at 8″ x 4.7″.
+It’s the perfect size for small scissors, measuring tape, needle protectors, stitch markers, a crochet hook, darning needles, post-it notes, a pen, nail clippers, emery board, and the other little accouterments that I like to keep handy.

 I was very late in discovering blocking mats, but now I don’t know how I lived without them.
 They really do make a difference in producing the correctly shaped and proportioned finished garment or project.

-This knit gift idea was suggested by one of our readers, and it is a good one!
+One of our readers suggested this knit gift idea, which is a good one!
 I can’t believe I didn’t think of it myself.
-This Necklight is a great gift for knitters, as well as other handicrafters.
+This Necklight is a great gift for knitters and other handicrafters.
 I just bought one for my mom, who does needlepoint.